Rank conditions and amenability for rings associated to graphs: Relative Leavitt path rings

 \begin{remark}{\rm Lemma 4.5 is essentially a special case of \cite[Theorem 2.4.12]{LPA}, although the latter result was stated only for Leavitt path algebras over fields.} \end{remark}

 In the case where $X$ is a hereditary subset of $E^0$, the ideal of $L_R^V(E)$ that is generated by $X$ admits the following description.

-\begin{lemma}[{\cite[Lemma 2.4.1]{LPA}}] Let $E$ be a directed graph and $V$ a subset of ${\rm Reg}(E)$.
-Let $X$ be a hereditary subset of $E^0$.
+\begin{lemma}[{\cite[Lemma 2.4.1]{LPA}}] Let $E$ be a directed graph with $E^0$ finite.
+Let $V$ and $X$ be subsets of $E^0$ such that $V$ contains only regular vertices and $X$ is hereditary.
 Then the ideal of $L_R^V(E)$ that is generated by $X$ is generated as an $R$-module by the set

 \end{lemma}

 \begin{proof} Let $M$ be the $R$-module generated by the set in question, and let $I$ be the ideal of $L_R^V(E)$ that is generated by $X$.
 It follows immediately from the relations (2.1) that $M$ is an ideal in $L^V_R(E)$.
 Moreover, it is plain that $X\subseteq M$, and that $M\subseteq I$.
 Therefore $M=I$. \end{proof}